A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: Analysis of Results

 It is immediately obvious that the MML models tend to exhibit the correct analysis, while the xH models generally have the wrong analysis.
 This make sense because MML learns the latent ordering variable, unlike cross-entropy.
 Despite MML's success at learning this morphology, it tends to have lower accuracy than xH; we explore this by breaking down accuracy by word type in Figure \ref{fig:typeaccs}.

-The figure suggests that learning the ordering is harmful when there is no obvious affix: MML maintains accuracy on prefix- and suffix-only forms but degrades when there is no clear split.
-The xH model, which does not learn ordering, improves in all three categories.
+{Learning the ordering seems to be harmful when there is no obvious affix: compared with BL2, MML barely drops in accuracy on prefix- and suffix-only forms but degrades greatly when there is no clear split.
+The xH model, which does not learn ordering, improves in all categories.}

-We conclude that MML models better reflect the stem-affix split in their generations than their cross-entropy counterparts but have lower accuracy.
-Improving the performance of MML models while maintaining their linguistic awareness is a promising direction for future research.
+We conclude that MML models better reflect the stem-affix split than cross-entropy models but have lower accuracy.
+Improving the performance of MML models while maintaining their linguistic awareness is a promising direction for future work.